hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```
 sudo lsblk -o UUID,PARTUUID,NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL
 ```
-In this example looks like this:
+In this example it looks like this, notice the disk `LABEL` column showing out partitions and their corresponding `PARTUUID`:
 ```
 UUID                                 PARTUUID                             NAME        FSTYPE  SIZE MOUNTPOINT     LABEL
                                                                           sda                 4.5T